kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Background and Related Work

 \subsection{Augmenting ASR}

+Both nonretrieval- as well as retrieval-based approaches have been studied in the context of ASR.

+\citet{dingliwal2022LLMdomainprompt} adapt a large language model (LLM) that reranks ASR hypotheses.
+They do so by adding embedding parameters (``domain prompts'') to the embedding layer of the LLM that they train for a specific domain.

-There have been a number of retrieval-based approaches for ASR. \citet{chan2023acousticcatalog} use a combination of $k$NN and attention fusion.
+\citet{chan2023acousticcatalog} use a combination of $k$NN and attention fusion.
 Their datastore contains audio embeddings as keys, and text embeddings as values.
-These are then used directly in a cross-attention fusion layer to get the final vocabulary distribution per token. \citet{dingliwal2022LLMdomainprompt} adapt a large language model (LLM) that reranks ASR hypotheses.
-They do so by adding embedding parameters to the embedding layer of the LLM that they train for a specific domain. \citet{mittal2023kNN} create a hidden-state trie that they search over with $k$NN.
+These are then used directly in a cross-attention fusion layer to get the final vocabulary distribution per token. \citet{mittal2023kNN} create a hidden-state trie that they search over with $k$NN.
 Their method ensures that only words that exist in the trie can be output. \citet{wang2024whisperICL} use in-context learning by providing the $k$ nearest audio and transcript as prompts to Whisper.
-The approach by \citet{sarı2020speakerAdapt} attends over speaker i-vectors in the memory for speaker adaptation.
+The approach by \citet{sarı2020speakerAdapt} attends over speaker i-vectors (identity vectors) in the memory for speaker adaptation.